Analysis of Variance

 As you have seen, manually calculating an ANOVA is rather laborious.
 Luckily, R has a function, aov, that can run an ANOVA very quickly.

-Now we can run the ANOVA, specifying that we want to model the horsepower of cars as a function of (~) the number of cylinders:
+Now we can run the ANOVA, specifying that we want to model the (log-transformed) total abundance of beetles as a function of (~) land use.

 ## Df Sum Sq Mean Sq F value Pr(>F)